hoy214/comp0034_week9/exercises/2_selenium_webdriver.md

 ## Create test fixtures to support selenium

 The first fixture creates a ChromeDriver with options that are required for running in a CI environment.
-You will need these if you plan to use This only tests in Chrome, you will need to investigate the documentation if you also wish to test with other supported browsers.
+Note that if you want to see the tests running on your computer then you should comment out the 'headless' option.

-The second fixure runs the Flask app in a thread.
-There is very little documentation explaining how to use Flask with Selenium and Unittest.
-You may wish to investigate flask-testing and use its `live_server` decorator rather than the following as it is supported and has better error handling.
+The second fixure runs and stops the Flask app.
+There is very little documentation explaining how to use Flask with Selenium and Pytest.
+You may wish to investigate `pytest-flask` and use its `live_server` fixture rather than the following as it is supported and has better error handling.

-If you wish to use unittest rather than pytest then Flask-Testing is well supported by examples and documentation.
+If you wish to use unittest rather than pytest then `Flask-Testing` appears well supported by examples and documentation.

 ```python
 @pytest.fixture(scope='class')